 Now that you have worked out your residency status, you will be able to understand the tax consequences of your situation and if Australian non-resident tax will apply to you.

 If you are an Australian Resident for tax purposes, you must include all income that you have earned both in Australia and other countries.
-Double taxation happens when income that is earned in foreign countries is taxed in Australia and in the source country.
+Double taxation occurs when tax applies to your foreign income in Australia and in the source country.

 Thanks to tax treaties and agreements between Australia and 40 other countries, foreign income is subject to credits and exemptions in the form of Tax Offsets.
-Tax Offsets are different from Tax Deductions – they are applied directly to your taxable income, which reduces the amount of tax payable on your income.
+Tax Offsets are different from Tax Deductions.
+Tax Offsets apply directly to your taxable income, which reduces the amount of tax payable on your income.

 Every dollar of a tax offset reduces the tax payable on your income by one dollar.
-Therefore, you are receiving the full offset amount as a benefit instead of a percentage of the amount depending on your tax rate.
+Therefore, you receive the full offset amount as a benefit instead of a percentage of the amount depending on your tax rate.

 If you are an Australian Resident for Tax Purposes on a temporary visa, you are considered to be a temporary resident.
 Temporary residents do not have to declare all income earned worldwide.
-You should only declare all income earned within Australia and any income from employment overseas while you were considered an Australian resident for tax purposes (these will likely be shorter periods).
+You should only declare income earned within Australia in addition to any income from overseas employment that you received while you were an Australian resident for tax purposes (these will likely be shorter periods).

-Australian Residents and temporary residents are taxed at standard Australian individual tax rates and are also entitled to the tax-free threshold.
+Australian Residents and temporary residents qualify for standard Australian individual tax rates and the tax-free threshold.
 The Tax-Free Threshold is $18,200.
 You will only pay tax on amounts greater than $18,200.